Recurrent tonsillitis in adults: when is surgery worth considering?

 What are the non-surgical options?

 Before surgery is considered, non-surgical management is always explored.
+Our general ENT services cover the full range of assessment and treatment options for throat conditions including recurrent tonsillitis.
 Antibiotic treatment of bacterial episodes, appropriate analgesia, and attention to general health and immune function all form part of the initial approach.

 However, for those with frequent, severe episodes that are clearly affecting their health and livelihood, conservative management may represent an extended period of unnecessary suffering rather than a genuine therapeutic strategy.